jekyll/jekyll-admin/spec/fixtures/site/_posts/2016-03-01-complex-metadata.md

   - Podolsky
 ---

-# A post with complex metadata
+# A post with complex meta data